Haggle1996/RevolutionPack/_posts/articles/2015-01-01-game-changes.md

 ##RandomThings
 - Disabled Spirit Binder
+- SpectreArmor is disabled
 - Can sleep through Blood Moons
+- Blood moons occur every night unless otherwise thwarted
+- All blood-moon related visual effects are turned off, except for the red moon.
+- Minimum range for spawns during a blood moon is increased to 24 blocks (from 3).
+- Monsters spawn slowly when a blood moon starts, instead of all at once.

 ##ReactorCraft
 - All ReactorCraft ores spawn generously on the moon; the following changes are to the overworld: